AlexanderMath/fasth/README.md

 # FastH
 Code accompanying article <a href="https://arxiv.org/abs/2009.13977" target="_blank">What if Neural Networks had SVDs?</a> accepted for spotlight presentation at NeurIPS 2020.
+See how to use our code in this <a href="https://colab.research.google.com/drive/1cEj2tSuAYGtG222bieKH4AZ_omIjAAvl?usp=sharing" target="_blank">Google Colab</a>.

 <p align="center">
 <img src="plot.png" width="400px" height="200px" >